ganddev0925/StoPoint/StoPoint-Privacy-Policy.md

 **Effective Date:** February 25, 2026

 ### 1. Our Story and Promise
 StoPoint was not built by a massive corporation; it was created by a solo developer.
-The app was originally designed as a personal tool to track our son's therapy classes—which happened several times a week—and calculate the time and costs associated with them.
+The app was originally designed as a personal tool to track our child's (special needs) therapy classes—which happened several times a week—and calculate the time and costs associated with them.

 **Our Mission:** We know firsthand how expensive therapies and specialized care can be for families.
 Because of this, StoPoint is intentionally designed to be a "Zero Cost" app.
 There are no subscriptions, no ads, and no data-selling.
 We believe that a tool meant to help you manage your life shouldn't be another financial burden.